 What insurance is needed?

-Regulation 3(e) of the Sectional Titles Scheme Management Act (STMA) suggest that geysers should be insured against bursting and Prescribed Rule 31 (also the STSM Act) advises that the maintenance of geysers is for the account of the owners.
+Regulation 3(e) of the Sectional Titles Scheme Management Act (STMA) suggest that geysers should be insured against bursting and Prescribed Management Rule 31 (also the STSM Act) states that the maintenance of geysers is for the account of the owners.

-Accordingly, the unforeseen bursting or escaping of water should be insured, not wear and tear; whereas aged geysers must be maintained (or replaced) and should be paid for by the owner who uses the geyser.
+Accordingly, the unforeseen bursting of the geyser should be insured, not wear and tear; whereas aged geysers must be maintained (or replaced) and should be paid for by the owner who uses the geyser.

-Did you know that as much as 70% of claim costs accumulate from events that should not be insured?
+Did you know that as much as 70% of claim costs accumulate from events that should, strictly speaking, not be insured?
 Most geysers need replacement as a result of wear and tear, decay, lack of maintenance, and subsequent collapse.
 Therefore, if regulations and prescribed rules are properly adhered to, the body corporate should not be insuring repairs, maintenance, and replacement of old geysers.

 What trustees must consider

-The market seems to demand that geysers be fully covered and as the product offerings are available, it is generally accepted that geysers are covered.
+The market seems to demand that geysers be fully covered and as the insurance product offerings are available, it is generally accepted that geysers will be covered.

 Trustees negotiate premium excess and rate with the insurer under advice from the insurance broker.
 With this in mind, trustees can seek out the best and most appropriate excess model for the scheme, finding a balance between mitigation and a sustainable premium versus geyser cover and excess.